 Attachment Management definitions allow Administrators to create Attachment Sets.
 These apply granular attachment handling for individual attachment types.
 Attachments can be denied by size, held for review, or stripped and linked to emails as appropriate.
 These restrictions are applied to the true MIME type of an attachment, meaning that renaming an attachment file extension will not bypass the attachment control system.

 A default attachment set is created during the Mimecast implementation process, together with a list of Mimecast best practice Dangerous File Types set to be blocked.
-See the What is a Dangerous File Type? page for further details.

 When an attachment is detected that is defined as a blocked attachment, the email is accepted.
 However the attachment is stripped from the email and held in an Striped Attachments queue.
 If configured, the email will have a notification attached informing the recipient that an attachment was stripped from the email.
 If the end user feels that the attachment is legitimate, they can contact their Administrator to request that it is released.